Free US / Domestic Shipping On Orders Over $145!

 Oxygen Free Bare Copper or OFBC is a smelting process of the copper (electrolytically refined).
 This smelting leads to extremely high-quality copper.
 The higher quality copper will increase conductivity, and we all want that.
 Conductivity is the reason we hear our instrument.
 Again, like our conductor gauge, the OFBC will often bring in a larger price point compared to Bare Copper or BC.

 Capacitance.
 You'll run into this term a lot.
-Capacitance, or cable capacitance, is when your signal degrades.
+Capacitance, or guitar cable capacitance, is when your signal degrades.
 This degradation is based on the diameter of the cable in relation to the conductor and length of the cable.
 Okay, that isn't very easy.
 Let me explain it this way.
 There is a copper "shield" protecting the inner conductor.
-I'll get into shielding next, but the closer the conductor is to the shield, the higher capacitance.
+I'll get into guitar cable shielding next, but the closer the conductor is to the shield, the higher capacitance.
 The higher capacitance will result in a muddy or darker tone and potential volume loss.
 Capacitance is also related to the length of the cable.
 The longer the cable, the higher the capacitance.

 A good guitar cable will want to have the perfect amount of capacitance in the desired length.
 For example, our Standard instrument cables are 20-25pF (picofarad) / foot.
 This is tested at 15' feet lengths.
 A 10' cable is probably 19-21pF, while a 20' cable is in the 22-27pF range.
 As we get longer, the pF increases.